ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Discussion

 \subsection{The relation of LABs with the LSS}

 Both of the structures presented in this work exhibit a high concentration of LABs in their vicinity, as shown in Figures~\ref{fig:cosmos_n501_s1_3d} and \ref{fig:cosmos_n501_s2_3d}.
 These figures display only the spectroscopically confirmed LABs.
-The number density of photometrically selected LAB candidates within COSMOS-z3.1-A and COSMOS-z3.1-C is similar to that seen in other protocluster regions and is $\sim$4 times higher than the average across the field (B. Moon et al.\ in prep.).
+The number density of photometrically selected LAB candidates within COSMOS-z3.1-A and COSMOS-z3.1-C is similar to that seen in other protocluster regions and is $\sim$4 times higher than the average across the field \citep{Moon2026}.
 While previous studies have reported the strong association of LABs with protoclusters \citep[e.g.,][]{matsuda05,Badescu2017,Ramakrishnan2023,zhang25}, our analysis offers a more comprehensive perspective by leveraging 3D spatial information.

 Figures~\ref{fig:cosmos_n501_s1_3d} and \ref{fig:cosmos_n501_s2_3d} clearly demonstrate that LABs tend to inhabit the outskirts of the density peaks.
 Even those that appear projected onto regions of highest surface density are revealed by spectroscopy to lie either in front of or behind the 3D overdensities.
 Quantitatively, the median separation of the spectroscopically confirmed LABs from the center of the nearest density peak is $\sim$17~cMpc (discounting 6 LABs in COSMOS-z3.1-A and 2 LABs in COSMOS-z3.1-C, which are far from the bulk of the overdense region).
 By comparison, the characteristic size of the density peaks, estimated as $V_{PC}^{1/3}$, is $\sim$10--20~cMpc.
 Likewise, the median (3D) LAE overdensity at the locations of LABs is $\sim 11.2$, whereas the density threshold used to define these peaks is $\sim 11.4$, and the median overdensity across the 14 density peaks identified across the two complexes ranges from $\sim 12.9-15.9$ (see Table \ref{tab:density_peaks}).
 Thus, although the current LAB sample is insufficient in size to demonstrate any statistical trends, there is strong evidence that LABs are associated with protoclusters, but do not occupy their cores.